Advertisment

 Lyme disease is most likely to spread when the tick has been feeding for at least 36 hours.
 Ticks will tend to remain in place at least that long unless discovered and removed.

-An attached tick may be discovered accidentally or when someone searches for ticks intentionally.
-The ticks may be well hidden in hairy parts of the body.
+An attached tick may be discovered accidentally or when someone searches for them intentionally.
+The tick may be well hidden in hairy parts of the body.

 Use tweezers to grasp the tick as near to the mouthparts and as close to the skin as possible.
-Use gentle, steady, straight force to pull the tick out.
+Pulling perpendicular to the skin, use gentle, steady force to remove the tick.
 The site should then be thoroughly cleaned and disinfected with alcohol or another disinfectant.

 The tick can be killed by soaking it in rubbing alcohol or flushing it down the toilet.
 It should not be crushed or squeezed.
 Hands should be washed afterwards.
 Check with your pediatrician or local health department to see if they want to collect the tick for monitoring purposes.